eda-akkaya/eda-akkaya/README.md

 # 💫 About Me:
 I am in the 3rd year of Computer Engineering at Ege University.
 For now, I am interested in frontend.
-After experiencing other fields, I want to decide on my field..
+After experiencing other fields, I want to decide on my field.

 ## 🌐 Socials: